felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.7.4-dev1 =

-(2016/06/01) Updated a few option labels and help texts.
+(2016/06/01) Updated some option labels and help texts.

 = 1.7.3-1 =